marrocs/CountVoelsAPI/README.txt

 This is an API written for a job interview at Blintz startup, on version 1.1.

 This API aims to receive a JSON with strings and return another JSON with those same strings as a dict with strings as keys
-    and the number os voels as values.
+    and the number os vowels as values.

 To run this API you must have installed Python 3 in your machine.
 This done, clone the repository, open the command
     prompet (for windows) or terminal (for linux) at 'api' directory and execute the following command: